A bump on your earlobe may be a cyst. It can go away on its own but if you experience other symptoms, you may need medical attention.

 It’s common to develop bumps on and around your earlobe called cysts.
-They are similar in appearance to pimples, but they are different.
+They are similar in appearance to pimples, but they’re different.

-Some cysts don’t need treatment.
-If the cyst causes pain, or doesn’t go away, you should seek the help of a medical professional.
+Some cysts do not need treatment.
+If the cyst causes pain or does not go away, you should seek the help of a medical professional.

-They are almost always benign and should cause no problems other than being a minor cosmetic issue or small distraction.
-For example, it can feel uncomfortable if your headphones rub against it.
+They’re almost always benign and should cause no problems other than being a minor cosmetic issue or small distraction.
+For example, it can feel uncomfortable if your headphones rub against them.

 - inside your ear

 If a cyst gets damaged, it can leak a fluid called keratin, which is similar in texture to toothpaste.